Dmitri9149/Web-application-with-Rust/README.md

 TODO: possibility for members to create new interesting facts
 TODO: possibility for members to make comments
 TODO: dockerize the app
 TODO: the app deployment
+TODO: create schema for the DB(s)
 TODO: .....
 TODO: the work is in progress